Best Raspberry Pi Controller Android Central 2021

 - Different ergonomics: Sony DualShock 4 Controller

 This SNES styled controller is built tough and is comfortable enough to play with all night.
-It also has an extra-long cable so you can lean back a bit.
-Plus, it not only works with your Raspberry Pi, but it can be connected to your Windows PC or Nintendo Switch (with the right software version).
+It also has an extra-long cable so you can lean back.
+Plus, it not only works with your Raspberry Pi, it can even connect to your Windows PC or Nintendo Switch (with the right software version).

 The Logitech F310 can be used through a USB hub and still work as a standard Xinput controller.
 If you're running out of holes, remember this one!
 And don't forget that there are ten different programmable buttons, along with the 8-way programmable D-Pad.